- > What does Time Machine do?

 How often to backup a Mac

 You should backup your Mac regularly.
-The beauty of Time Machine is that you can set it to back up pretty much constantly, but rather than make a complete back up of your Mac every time, the software only copies the things you are working on, so each back up is small and you will hardly notice it happening.
+The beauty of Time Machine is that it will back up pretty much constantly, but rather than make a complete back up of your Mac every time, the software only copies the things you are working on, so each back up is small and you will hardly notice it happening.

 Most other backup methods involve a daily back up of your whole system.
 The benefit of Apple's method is that you can load up a version of a document you were working on an hour ago, rather than undoing over and over again until you get back to that version.